impactupgrade/donor-tools-api-java/README.md

 ## Impact Upgrade

-Nonprofits often struggle with 1) constant distractions, 2) a tangled mess of data and tools that hold them back, and 3) really big ideas on the backburner.
-[Impact Upgrade](https://www.impactupgrade.com) is a software and consulting company, solely focused on closing these gaps.
-We upgrade your impact and get you back to your mission!
+[Impact Upgrade](https://www.impactupgrade.com) is a tech and operations consulting company that solely partners with nonprofits and for-good businesses.
+We make the complex simple, focusing on back-office operations and making big ideas a reality.
+Don't fight a multiple-front battle!
+You know your mission.
+We know tech.

 ## Usage